mi-schi/phpmd-extension/README.md

 - [ ] Rule that a service should never call a controller
 - [ ] Try to avoid "return $this->doSomething() && !$this->doOtherthings()"
 - [ ] Are public methods in traits useful? *Waiting for [Pull request #304](https://github.com/phpmd/phpmd/pull/304)*
+- [ ] Avoid new operator in constructor